scttd84/scttd84/README.md

 ATMXYZ
 DIGITAL.DOME.INSERT...RULESET(forever):::
-^^^TRY to use website...when avail?
+^^^TRY to use website...when avail? believe.what.u.can??

 - 👋 Hi, I’m scott!  :::@scttd84.smix
 - 👀 I’m interested in ... sharing,contracts,conflicts,configs.
 - 🌱 I’m currently learning ... how to build a space ship and pack it for long hauls!
-- 💞️ I’m looking to collaborate on ... see above
+- 💞️ I’m looking to collaborate on ... see above and to add... ([{hatch}]) activation and creation.
 - 📫 How to reach me ... directly on github pref *(mostly no;;; however-->)
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... he him
 - ⚡ Fun fact: ... electricity is real

 <!---